15 Apr The Story of The Killing Fields, Phnom Penh

 The Khmer Rouge is a name you will hear over and over again in Cambodia.
 It was the unofficial name given to the Communist Party of Cambodia.
 It rose in power with the support of the Communist Party in Vietnam and China.
-You can also count is as a spill over of the Vietnam War.
+You can also count it as a spillover of the Vietnam War.

 The party was headed by Pot Pol, the nemesis of the massacre.
-The communist party won over the civil war in Cambodia and took the capital of Phnom Penh in 1975.
-By next year, most of the cities were emptied.
-The civilians were forced to move to the countryside and take up farming, a lifestyle most were not acquainted to.
-Soldiers oversaw the forced labors who were supposed to work inhuman hours.
+The communist party won the civil war in Cambodia and took the capital of Phnom Penh in 1975.
+By the next year, most of the cities were emptied.
+The civilians were forced to move to the countryside and take up farming, a lifestyle most were not acquainted with.
+Soldiers oversaw the forced labourers who were supposed to work inhuman hours.
 Many died in the fields and this was just the starting.

-In reality the people who died between 1975 and 1979 are numbered between 1.7-2.5 million.
-This was around 25% of Cambodia’s population where the total population was estimated around 8 million.
-Almost everyone lost a parent, a grandparent or a friend or many.
+In reality, the number of people who died between 1975 and 1979 is between 1.7-2.5 million.
+This was around 25% of Cambodia’s population where the total population was estimated at around 8 million.
+Almost everyone lost a parent, a grandparent or a friend or many others.